Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/migration.md

 ### Session events

 The maintenance React Native SDK supports automatically log start and end events by calling `trackingSessionEvents(true)`.
-The new React Native SDK doesn't support that, but session is still managed by the SDK.
-Events that are logged within the same session have the same session ID and Amplitude still groups events together by session.
+In the new React Native SDK, you can do the same by setting `config.trackingSessionEvents` to true.
+Events logged within the same session have the same session ID and Amplitude groups events together by session.

 ## Comparison